Hydrat-Agency/filament-table-layout-toggle/README.md

         ->plugins([
             TableLayoutTogglePlugin::make()
-                ->setDefaultLayout('grid') // default layout for user seeing the table for the first time ->persistLayoutInLocalStorage(true) // allow user to keep his layout preference in his local storage ->persistLayoutInCache(false) // allow user to keep his layout preference in cache ->shareLayoutBetweenPages(false) // allow all tables to share the layout option (requires persistLayoutInLocalStorage to be true)
+                ->setDefaultLayout('grid') // default layout for user seeing the table for the first time ->persistLayoutUsing(
+                    persister: Persisters\LocalStoragePersister::class, // chose a persister to save the layout preference of the user
+                    cacheStore: 'redis', // optional, change the cache store for the Cache persister
+                    cacheTtl: 60 * 24, // optional, change the cache time for the Cache persister )
-                ->displayToggleAction() // used to display the toggle action button automatically ->toggleActionHook('tables::toolbar.search.after') // chose the Filament view hook to render the button on ->listLayoutButtonIcon('heroicon-o-list-bullet')
+                ->shareLayoutBetweenPages(false) // allow all tables to share the layout option for this user ->displayToggleAction() // used to display the toggle action button automatically ->toggleActionHook('tables::toolbar.search.after') // chose the Filament view hook to render the button on ->listLayoutButtonIcon('heroicon-o-list-bullet')